syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### allowResizeToFit `Boolean`
 {:#members:allowresizetofit}

-Gets or sets a value that indicates whether the column is non resizeable.
+Gets or sets a value that indicates whether the column is non resizable.
 Column width is set automatically based on the content or header text which is large.

 #### Default Value:
 {:.param}